tanner-chiang/XToolbox/README.md

 </br>

 ## 📑 Important
 If this program gets flagged as malware it's a false positive.
-The program is literary open-source, don't worry.
+The program is literally open-source, don't worry.

 Nope, this program won't run on windows 7, 8 and 8.1.
 Adressing [Issue #9](https://github.com/xemulat/XToolbox/issues/9)